Iddo Harel joined Ross Feller Casey in 2012 and has worked on a series of significant cases that have resulted in multimillion-dollar recoveries.

 Among other noteworthy cases, Harel recently assisted Ross and founding partner Matt Casey obtain:

 Harel spent the principal part of his career practicing at Cravath, Swaine & Moore LLP in New York, where he represented clients in matters involving pharmaceuticals and consumer products.
 There, he had extensive trial experience representing Fortune 500 companies, as well as experience in all other phases of litigation.

-Harel also practiced at Skadden, Arps, Slate, Meagher & Flom LLP in New York, where he represented clients in personal injury, pharmaceutical and toxic exposure cases.
-In addition, Harel represented various clients and amici curiae in appeals to the United States Supreme Court.
+Harel also practiced at Skadden, Arps, Slate, Meagher & Flom LLP in New York, where he represented clients in personal injury, pharmaceutical, and toxic exposure cases.
+Also, Harel represented various clients and amici curiae in appeals to the United States Supreme Court.

 Harel is also a graduate of the S. Gerald Litvin/MLB Trial Academy.